jperkin/node-rpio/README.md

 rpio.open(12, rpio.OUTPUT, rpio.LOW);

 /*
- * The sleep functions block, but rarely in these simple programs do you care
+ * The sleep functions block, but rarely in these simple programs does one care
  * about that.
 Use a setInterval()/setTimeout() loop instead if it matters.
  */
 for (var i = 0; i < 5; i++) {